maxtoroq/maxtoroq.github.io/p/about-me.md

 XCST is the culmination of a decade-long search for a sane, sensible, enjoyable and healthy language for application development, optimized for extensibility, composibility, reusability and markup.

-Programming is hard because our tools are bad.
+Programming is hard because **we don't have the right tools**.
 Even new technologies are based on old ideas.
 Code is not the answer, it's the workaround.
 Classes is where code goes to die, where knowledge goes to waste.
-We spend too much time dealing with tools, writing code that gets rewritten after a couple of years. **Declarative is the answer**.
+We spend too much time dealing with tools, writing code that gets rewritten after a couple of years. ***Declarative is the answer***.

 Get in touch
 ------------